mitchtreece/Bulletin/README.md

 When an action handler is invoked, it's bulletin will automatically be dismissed.

-## Interaction Delegate
+## Appearance Delegate

-`BulletinView` also has an optional `interactionDelegate` that provides information about when & how a bulletin is presented/dismissed.
+`BulletinView` also has an optional `appearanceDelegate` that provides information about when & how a bulletin is presented/dismissed.
 The delegate includes the following functions:

 ```Swift
 func bulletinViewWillAppear(_ bulletin: BulletinView)